drgfragkos/getTimein.sh/readme.txt

 # Use the word "list" to see a list of known geographic regions.
 # Note that it is possible to match zone directories (regions),
 # but that only time zone files (cities) are valid specifications.
+# Note: You can use 'list' for all available timezone options: ./getTimein.sh list
 #
 # The initial idea for the code for this script was found in the book Wicked Cool
 # Shell Scripts.
 There were a few mistakes in the original code which prevented it